Project 1: Click Me

 Academic Integrity Rules

-You must work individually on the first two labs in this course.
+You must work individually on this lab.
 You may discuss concepts and ideas with your classmates, but the code you turn in must be your own.
 Your pattern of commits to your GitHub repository are a record of your work; it will be obvious to me if you do not work on this lab individually.
 I strongly encourage you to schedule office hours meetings with me if you are struggling with elements of this assignment.

 Grading Rubric